JohnSnowLabs/spark-nlp-workshop/products/glue/README.md

 job = Job(glueContext)
 ```

-You can find the described configuration in the begining of the all example healthcare notebooks which is located the healthcare folder of the repo.
+You can find the described configuration at the beginning of all example healthcare notebooks which is located in the healthcare folder of the repo.

 ## 3. Any Doubt?
 Write us to support@johnsnowlabs.com